 Use scissors to open the blister package when you are ready to take your dose.
 The tablets should be swallowed whole with a glass of water.
 Do not crush or chew the tablets.
 If any pills are broken, do not take them.

 For patients who cannot swallow tablets whole, special tablets (called Afinitor Disperz) can be stirred into a small amount of water.
 Be sure to follow the instructions you are given if taking the tablets this way.

 In some cases (based on certain side effects), the dose may need to be changed or the drug not given for a time.

 Take this drug exactly as directed by your doctor.
 If you do not understand the instructions, ask your doctor or nurse to explain them to you.
 Keep the medicine in its original package, out of the reach of children, pets, and others.

-This drug may interact with a number of other drugs or supplements (see section “Interactions with drugs”).
+This drug may interact with a number of other drugs or supplements (see section “Interactions with other drugs”).
 Be sure your doctor knows all the drugs and supplements you are taking.
 Do not start or stop taking any drug without checking with your doctor.

 This drug can cause allergic reactions in some people when it is given.
 Serious reactions are rare but can be dangerous.
 Symptoms can include feeling lightheaded or dizzy (due to low blood pressure), chest tightness or pain, trouble breathing or swallowing, flushing, back pain, or swelling of the face, tongue, or throat.
 Tell your doctor or nurse right away if you notice any of these symptoms after taking the drug.